Researching British Home Children

 Please keep in mind that the majority of the children are in this data base, however many are also missing.
 If you cannot find your child here, you might have to search the BHC Registry or the incoming Canadian passenger lists or the outgoing UK lists held byAncestry.ca or ancestry.co.uk or you can try the free site familysearch.org/

-Created in 2011, the BHCARA Facebook group is a membership of over 6,000 BHC descendants whose mandate is to share the stories of our BHC and to offer free genealogical help and advice on researching our Home Children.
+Created in 2011, the BHCARA Facebook group is a membership of almost 11,000 BHC descendants whose mandate is to share the stories of our BHC and to offer free genealogical help and advice on researching our Home Children.
 We have many excellent researchers whose help often begins within minutes of posting.

 Thousands of names and bits of information for BHC have been entered in our group.Use the search bar (located on the left of the sceen if on PC) Enter your BHC - try last name only